pingcap/docs-cn/optimizer-hints.md

 ### STREAM_AGG()

-The `STREAM_AGG()` hint tells the optimizer to use the stream aggregation algorithm.
+The `STREAM_AGG()` hint tells the optimizer to use the stream aggregation algorithm in all the aggregate functions in the specified query block.
 Generally, this algorithm consumes less memory but takes longer processing time.
 If there is a very large data volume or insufficient system memory, it is recommended to use this hint.
 For example:

 {{< copyable "sql" >}}